The young men from Roman Catholic High School’s Ancient Order of Hibernians group (AOH) attend Mass together.

 Sister James Anne Feerick, I.H.M., reads the second reading for the Mass.

-Archbishop Charles Chaput preaches the homily at grand old St. Patrick Church, founded in 1839 at 20th and Locust Streets in Philadelphia.
+Archbishop Charles Chaput preaches the homily at grand old St. Patrick Church, consecrated in 1871, at 20th and Locust Streets in Philadelphia.

 Father Edward Brady, pastor St. Anne Parish in Philadelphia, and Father Kevin Gallagher, pastor of St. Denis Parish in Havertown, concelebrate Mass with Archbishop Chaput.